Wednesday, August 20, 2025

 Consider these examples of differences of opinions that involve types of morality.

 Should those who did not want to be vaccinated or wear a mask during covid have been forced to do so?
 If they knowingly infected others, should they be responsible for the medical expenses or punishable for knowingly infecting others?
 Must children be vaccinated if their parents' faith opposes it?
 Is trans-gender eligible to be recognized for all reasons?
 Should capital punishment be practiced.
 Should cloning be practiced on humans or animals.
 Should animals suffer and/or die in experiments to aid humans.
 Should there be a death penalty?
 Should polygamy be sanctioned?
-Should Doctor Assisted Death be allowed in all states, with proper counseling and circumstances.
+Should Doctor Assisted Death be allowed in all states, with proper counseling and circumstances?
 Should a woman be responsible for her own body?
 Should wearing animal fur be prohibited?

-This blog was not written to provide answers but rather to encourage refection on how to preserve a sense of morality, not only our own but a respect for others.
+This blog was not written to provide answers but rather to encourage reflection on how to preserve a sense of morality, not only our own but a respect for others.
 We are a nation of many ethnicities, beliefs, traditions, and extreme differences of wealth.
 Generations of Americans have treasured our system of government, and the responsibilities entrusted to us.
 That freedom depends on our morality and a respect for the differences among others.
 Yet, defining morality is difficult.

 This blog isn't about answers, but I believe reflection on the issues that we can see all around us is important.
 My personal reflection has reminded me that answers are complex, but that should not mean that today's world has become 'anything goes.'
 Neither does it mean that only my way is correct.
 Defining morality is complicated by the extreme differences and rapid changes between generations.
 Yet, if we cannot bridge all of these differences, defining morality may become impossible, and without morality a nation based on freedom faces perhaps more challenges than in any other time of our American history.